IntroCSCI/colorvisionproject-PhineaseFrancis/README.md

 ### Functions

-a int function was used in pass by refrence.
+a int function was used in pass by refrence. void function and was also included.

 ### Classes

-*Coming in version 1.0*
+Moved current functions avaliable into the the new classes.
+These new folders are called colorsall.cpp and colorsall.h